Loathe (band): Influences

+On their earliest releases, Slipknot was Loathe's biggest influence, particularly in terms of the band's use of dark atmospheric, industrial elements and vocal aggression.
+In a March 2020 interview with Metal Hammer, France and Bickerstaffe cited the band's biggest influences as Koloss by Meshuggah, the soundtrack for Sinister by Christopher Young, Doin' It Again by Skepta, Diamond Eyes by Deftones and Attack Attack! by Attack Attack.
+In a 2026 interview, Bickerstaffe noted Code Orange's album Forever (2017) as "extremely influential", as well as expressing a current love for Allan Holdsworth and influence of Joey Sturgis productions, the Haarp Machine and Within the Ruins upon the band's early material.

-The major influences upon Loathe's music are Deftones, Slipknot, and Korn with Bickerstaffe stating that the band aspires to be on the same level as them, going on to say that he and the other members are not inspired by the sound of "modern bands today", preferring the sounds from those they do take influence from.
-On their earliest releases, Slipknot was their biggest influence, particularly in terms of the band's use of dark atmospheric and industrial elements and vocal aggression.
-In an interview with Distorted Sound magazine, France and Bickerstaffe also cited Meshuggah and Glassjaw as influences, as well as going onto elaborate that Deftones influenced their use of clean vocals and heavy guitars, and Radiohead influenced their drive to experiment musically.
-Bickerstaffe has also mentioned that his teenage influences consisted of Miss May I and Attack Attack!, grouping them as synthcore, and whilst at the time he disregarded much music outside of metal at the time, he had matured to enjoy a much greater range of music since.
+In a 2017 interview, Bickerstaffe stated that the band aspires to be on the same level as Deftones, Slipknot and Korn, going on to say that he and the other members are not inspired by the sound of "modern bands today", preferring the sounds from those they do take influence from.
+In an interview with Distorted Sound magazine, France and Bickerstaffe also cited Glassjaw as an influence, as well as going onto elaborate that Deftones influenced their use of clean vocals and heavy guitars, and Radiohead influenced their drive to experiment musically.
 In a 2023 interview Kerrang, France cited Earl Sweatshirt, Tyler, the Creator, Michael Jackson, Skepta and Erykah Badu as influences.

-Major influences outside of the metal band scene are the soundtracks for Silent Hill 2, composed by Akira Yamaoka, and Akira, composed by Geinoh Yamashirogumi, and the Blade Runner soundtrack composed by Vangelis.
+The band are also influenced by the soundtracks for Silent Hill 2 composed by Akira Yamaoka, Akira composed by Geinoh Yamashirogumi and the Blade Runner soundtrack composed by Vangelis.
 These soundtracks influenced the band's debut album, the Cold Sun, regarding its story-telling and atmosphere, along with Akira being an influence on the album's artwork.
 They are also major influences on the band's creation of their 2021 ambient instrumental album the Things They Believe.

+In 2018, France and Holding Absence vocalist Lucas Woodland said that their bands mutually "inspire each other".
+In 2026, France said the same about Loathe and Static Dress.
+A similar sentiment was shared by Harry Rule in an interview about his band God Complex, stating that since childhood, he and Bickerstaffe have musically "influenced each other... him influencing me bit more because he's ridiculous".
+France has also stated that seeing Sleep Token live often makes him reassess the music he makes, while Sleep Token vocalist Vessel has expressed his appreciation of Loathe by covering their songs on at least three occasions.

+Other influences they have cited include Being as an Ocean, Carcer City, Chasing the Legion, Architects, Oceano, Thy Art is Murder, Chelsea Grin, Bring Me the Horizon, the Ailment, Silence, D'Angelo, Usher, Hammock, Tame Impala, Sylosis, Devin Townsend, Killswitch Engage, Flying Lotus, My Bloody Valentine, the Verve, the Fall of Troy, Ceruleus, Northlane, Prepared like a Bride, Queens of the Stone Age, Limp Bizkit, the 1975, Robert Glasper, A Tribe Called Quest and Puma Blue.